Guide | How to Decant Wine

 To decant a wine, follow these simple steps.

-Let the wine rest vertically for at least 24 hours, especially if the wine was not stored vertically.
+1. Let the wine rest vertically for at least 24 hours, especially if the wine was stored vertically.
 Always make sure that all sediment has passed to the bottom of the bottle.

-Pour the wine slowly but steadily into the decanter, tilting the bottle upright if sediment or other impurities or cork bits begin to reach the neck of the bottle.
+1. Pour the wine slowly but steadily into the decanter, tilting the bottle upright if sediment begins to reach the top of the bottle.

 How to hyper-decant wine?